rawaby88/muid/README.md

 | Capital Char options
 |--------------------------------------------------------------------------
 |
-| set it to FALSE if you wish not use capital letters in the generated MUID
+| Set it to FALSE if you wish not to use capital letters in the generated MUID
 |
 */
 'allow_capital' => TRUE,